Originally published: 30.NOV.2020

-How To Naturally Decrease Estrogen Levels
+How to Naturally Decrease Estrogen Levels

-Also make an effort to incorporate fresh, organic fruits and vegetables into your diet.
-In a previous article: Foods That Increase Estrogen | Do They Actually Exist?, we spoke about phytoestrogens.
+Try to incorporate fresh, organic fruits and vegetables into your diet.
+In a previous article: Foods That Increase Estrogen | Do They Exist? we spoke about phytoestrogens.
 Phytoestrogens are said to exist in processed foods, especially processed soy products.

 Eating more fiber deserves special mention.
 Estrogen is excreted both in the urine and through bowel movements.
-If stool takes a long time to wind its way through your bowel, estrogen will actually be reabsorbed by your body in the process.
+If stool takes a long time to wind its way through your bowel, estrogen will be reabsorbed by your body in the process.
 The best way to avoid this is to eat a diet high in insoluble fiber.

 Aim to reduce your body fat percentage below 28%.
 By losing excess weight through a proper diet and exercise, you will also lose the body’s ability to store and produce excessive amounts of estrogen via the process of aromatization in which the body’s excess fat cells produce more estrogen than is necessary for healthy function.

 Cortisol is also known as the “stress hormone” or “fight or flight hormone”.
 Cortisol is produced in response to our body feeling under threat.
 Our body uses progesterone to create cortisol.
 The more of your life you spend in “fight or flight” mode, the more progesterone your body will use - resulting in increased estrogen relative to progesterone.

-Find ways to help reduce stress.
 Don’t be afraid to say “no” if you’re feeling run-down, invest in the hobbies that make you feel good, and allow for more experiences that help you to reduce stress and increase your sense of well-being and calm.

-Ditch the Caffeine
+#5 Ditch the caffeine

 Caffeine can have varying effects on your estrogen levels depending on what part of the menstrual cycle you are in, and how much caffeine you consume.
-It is clear that caffeine does affect estrogen levels, and if you would like to balance your hormones, avoiding this can help you have a more constant level of estrogen in your blood.
+It is clear that caffeine does affect estrogen levels, and if you would like to balance your hormones, avoiding this may help keep your estrogen levels healthy.